 Individuals, businesses and government must work together to meet the challenges of climate change.
 The best place to start is in your own street, in your own community, to help make a difference.

 The following climate change predictions have been made for East Gippsland:

-- By 2030, average annual temperatures will be around 0.8°C warmer.
-The greatest increases are expected in spring and summer (0.9°C) and the number of hot days (days over 30°C) is also expected to increase.
+- By 2030, average annual temperatures will be between 1 to 1.4°C warmer, and by 2090 between 1.9 to 4.8°C warmer (than the 1995 average of 19.8°C).
+The greatest increases are expected in spring and summer and the number of hot days (days over 30°C) is also expected to increase.

 - Shorter, drier winters will significantly impact Victoria’s unique alpine region and the plant and animal species that live there, many of which are already endangered.
 Species which have adapted to the highest elevations and coldest environments will have nowhere to retreat to as the climate warms.

 - Global sea levels are projected to rise 0.18 to 0.59 m by 2095, with a possible additional contribution from ice sheet melts of 0.1 to 0.2 m.
 (Since 1990, sea levels have risen faster than expected and closely follow the upper limits of projections).

 - The coastline can expect greater inundation and erosion from sea level rise and increased frequency and intensity of storm events.
 The marine environment will also be impacted by increased sea temperatures, changing sea currents and acidification of the ocean.

 - Snow cover will reduce.